Islandora/Alpaca/CONTRIBUTING.md

 # Welcome!

-If you are reading this document then you are interested in contributing to Islandora 8.
+If you are reading this document then you are interested in contributing to Islandora.
 All contributions are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. You do not need to be a programmer to speak up!

 ## Workflows

-The Islandora 8 Tech Call meets each Wednesday at 1:00 PM Eastern, and the Islandora 8 User Call meets every second Thursday at 1:00 PM Eastern.
+The Islandora Tech Call meets each Wednesday at 1:00 PM Eastern, and the Islandora User Call meets every second Thursday at 1:00 PM Eastern.
 Meeting notes and announcements are posted to the [Islandora community list](https://groups.google.com/forum/#!forum/islandora) and the [Islandora developers list](https://groups.google.com/forum/#!forum/islandora-dev).
 You can view meeting agendas, notes, and call-in information [here](https://github.com/Islandora/documentation/wiki#islandora-8-tech-calls).
 Anybody is welcome to join the calls, and add items to the agenda.

 ### Use cases